Basic security setup for startups

 - Use the gitOps approach

 Now that there is some codebase, it's time to conduct SAST (Static Application Security Testing) and DAST (Dynamic Application Security Testing).
-SAST tools like SonarQube, Snyk, and Fortify SCA, and DAST tools like Veracode, Acunetix, and Burp Suite can be used for this purpose.
-Some of these tools are cross-functional and can play both roles, the difference is only in the appliance stage.
+SAST tools like SonarQube, Snyk, Fortify SCA, and DAST tools like Veracode, Acunetix, and Burp Suite can be used for this purpose.
+Some of these tools are cross-functional and can play both roles, and the difference is only in the appliance stage.

 Live